Our future lies with our communities thriving.

-If we have any hope of creating a thriving planet–we must look to our communities and how we live day to day first.
+If we have any hope of creating a sustainable planet–we must look to our communities and how we live day to day first.

 By Greg Barden

-Most often or not, in my case, that common ground I mention was the need or even desire to trade.
+Most often or not, that common ground I mention was the need/desire to trade (or more specifically buy food in my case).
 The simple act of wanting to buy something from someone who wants to sell what they have made is our communities and humanity's foundations.

 But what we see with the digital revolution is the dehumanising of trade, where we no longer connect through what we buy as it's displaced with mass-produced, impersonal experiences.
 And in doing so, we are losing the common ground that brings us together, where prejudices, bigotry and narrow-mindedness would not usually be allowed to take root.